amitsaha/python-monitoring-talk/opensource-com-article/article.md

 ## Software Pre-requisites

 I discuss a number of demos in the article, all of which can be found at [this repo](https://github.com/amitsaha/python-monitoring-talk).
-You will need `docker` and `docker-compose` to be installed to follow these along.
+You will need `docker` and `docker-compose` to be installed to play with them.

 ## Why should I monitor?